Calderonism: Calderonism under Fournier

 In the 1990 Costa Rican general election, Rafael Ángel Calderón Fournier, son of Calderón Guardia, was elected President running as the candidate of the Social Christian Unity Party.
 Fournier run on a populist message, identifying himself with his father and gaining the supporting of the poor with his promises for agricultural programs, including free food and housing for the rural poor.
 However, Fournier and his party represented many conservative views of the national business elite, such as opposing state intervention of the economy.
-Unlike his father, he pursued a completely different political course - he pursued neoliberal policies, abolishing protectionist legislation and privatizing the Costa Rican banks and state agencies.
+Unlike his father, he pursued a completely different political course — he pursued neoliberal policies, abolishing protectionist legislation and privatizing the Costa Rican banks and state agencies.
 This made Costa Rica economically reliant on tourism.
-Forunier also cut educational and housing expenses, and his policies are considered to have increased wealth inequality in Costa Rica, particularly because of minimum wage cuts and regressive sales tax.
+Fournier also cut educational and housing expenses, and his policies are considered to have increased wealth inequality in Costa Rica, particularly because of minimum wage cuts and regressive sales tax.
 Because of this, Fournier is considered to be a centre-right conservative with little connection to Calderonist policies.